 - 30 degrees more camera tilt compared to the M6.
 The M7 advertises 140 degrees of camera tilt compared to the M6S.
 When I literally put the two monitors next to each other and tested this, I found it difficult to tell the difference, though it seemed like the M6S could rotate further toward the ceiling, and the M7 further toward the floor.

 - TVOC air quality monitoring in addition to VOC monitoring.
 What’s TVOC monitoring, you ask?
 It stands for Total Volatile Organic Compounds and is a scientific measure of how much organic “stuff” is in the air.
-After reading this article from the U.S. Department of Energy National Lab, I still couldn’t tell you what the difference would be when applied to baby monitors, and I couldn’t find any documentation from iBaby either.
+After reading an article from the U.S. Department of Energy National Lab, I still couldn’t tell you what the difference would be when applied to baby monitors, and I couldn’t find any documentation from iBaby either.
 Based on what was present in the iBaby Care app for the M6S, it seems like this refers to the fact the M7 measures CO2 levels, whereas the M6S doesn’t.

 Though several of iBaby’s monitors are billed as 1080p HD, one place the M7 shines is with its night vision, a key feature when it comes to baby monitor picture quality.
 M7s night vision is excellent, and there was a noticeable difference in picture quality between the M7 in a dark room vs the M6S.
 Another added benefit here is that the M7 has no visible infrared lighting that’s visible to your baby.
 (I don’t actually know if babies are bothered by this, but I thought it was kind of cool the M7’s picture was so good without this.)